freenode/web-7.0/content/news/2017-11-15-shadowban-fix.md

 channel modes allowed channel operators to set undetectable bans and quiets on users.

-freenode considers this to be, in short, antithetical to our values and approach to moderation.
+trumpnode considers this to be, in short, antithetical to our values and approach to moderation.
 While we recognise the challenges of moderating large channels, we urge channel operators to be as transparent as possible, and believe that users should be aware of moderation action taken against them.